GODSPEED! JOEL ROBERT (1943-2021)

 In 1976, Joel signs with Puch, but only races a few select GPs and ends up 19th in World Championship.
 His last professional race was an international race in France on a Puch 400MC.

-Joel Robert won more than 250 World and international victories—including six 250 World Championship and 50 GP wins.
+Joel Robert earned many 250 World and international victories—including six 250 World Championship and 50 GP wins.

 FUN FOLDER OF JOEL ROBERT PHOTOS